tacoda/gorails-web-scraper/README.md

 ```

 - Could use a separate process to run the queue, but puma has a plugin for it by adding it to `config/puma.rb`

+- Update ApplicationMailer with the correct from address
+- Test out in a shell in production